Thilo Sarrazin

-Thilo Sarrazin (born 12 February 1945) is a German politician and former member of the SPD, writer, senator of finance for the State of Berlin from January 2002 until April 2009, former member of the Executive Board of the Deutsche Bundesbank until 2010.

-He became well known after publishing a controversial book about Muslim immigrants in Germany in 2010.
-In his book Deutschland schafft sich ab (Germany Abolishes Itself), he denounces what he sees as the failure of Germany's post-war immigration policy, sparking a nationwide controversy about the costs and benefits of multiculturalism.
-As a result, he is no longer a member of the SPD as of 31 July 2020.
+Thilo Sarrazin (born 12 February 1945) is a German former politician, economist and author.
+A longtime SPD civil servant, Sarrazin was Berlin's appointed Senator for Finance from 2002 to 2009.
+He rose to greater prominence in 2010, when he published Deutschland schafft sich ab (Germany Abolishes Itself), a critique of Germany's post-war immigration policy and multiculturalism.
+The book was an unexpected bestseller, but was condemned by the SPD, which succeeded in expelling him in 2020, after a drawn-out legal battle.
+Since the release of Germany Abolishes Itself, Sarrazin has written several books concerning immigration and politics.

 Life

 Early life and education

 Sarrazin was born in Gera, Germany.
 His father was a doctor and his mother was the daughter of a West Prussian landowner.
 His paternal ancestors were French Huguenots who originated in Burgundy, while his grandmother was English and another ancestor was Italian.
 He has explained that his name means Saracen (i.e. Muslim) and is common in Southern France: "It is derived from the Arab pirates that were called 'Saracens' in the Middle Ages".
 He has referred to himself as "a European mongrel".

 He grew up in Recklinghausen where he graduated from the local gymnasium after which he did his military service.
 From 1967 to 1971, he studied economics at the University of Bonn, earning his doctorate.
 From November 1973 to December 1974 he worked for the Friedrich Ebert Foundation and became active in the SPD.